sidhartha1922/Data-Engineering-Project/gitflow.md

 ### 1. Clone repository & checkout main

-git clone <repo-url>
+git clone "repo-url"<br>
-git checkout main
+git checkout main<br>
 git pull origin main

 ### 2. Create your branch

-git checkout -b <branch-name>
+git checkout -b "branch-name"

 ### 3. Do your work (Commit and Push)
-git add .
+git add .<br>
-git commit -m "clear commit message" git push
+git commit -m "clear commit message"<br>
+git push

-### 4. Raise a PR
+### 4. Raise a Pull Request
 Open a PR into `main` and add a reviewer.
-Address review comments if any
+Address review comments if any.
 Once Approved, merge the PR

-Example workflow :
+### Example workflow :

 1. Clone the repository and switch to the `main` branch.